neumino/thinky/documentation.md

 - `value` can be
     - The value of the secondary index of the object you want to retrieve
     - An array of values for the secondary indexes
-- `indexName` is the name of the index used
+- options can only have the field
+    - `index`: The index used.
+The default value will be the primary key
 - `callback` is the callback that is going to be called.
 Two arguments are passed to the callback:
     - `error`, which is the error if one occured.
     - `result` an array of instances.
-- options can only have the field
-    - `index`: The index used.
-The default value will be the primary key will be the instance of the classe with its joined documents.